lemquan/Linear-Regression-in-Scala/README.md

 ```
 This will give the option to run either the analytical LR or gradient LR.

-# Let's talk Math
+# Math Time
 Linear regression can be solved in two ways 1) approximiation 2) analytical solution.
 We will demonstrate both techniques.

 ## Linear Regression with Gradient Descent
 The file grad_lr.scala will be the code reference for this section.

 We demonstrate how gradient descent can be performe on linear regression.
 The essential bits of this cide is in the LinearRegression class.
-A linear line is defined as $y = mx + b$
+A linear line is defined as $\pi$